connie-feng/connie-feng.github.io/_posts/2019-12-08-japan-travel-tips.markdown

 Here is a [tax-free shopping guide][tax_free_guide].
 I did regret getting some snacks tax-free, because they were sealed in a special bag that I wasn't allowed to open until I left Japan.
 No one actually checked at the airport though.
 And I'm not sure how they would check either, since I put them in my checked bag.

+Stuff I got tax-free:
+* candy and snacks from Don Quijote
+* backpack purse from Anello
+* glasses from JINS

 [tax_free_guide]: https://tokyocheapo.com/shopping-2/tax-free-shopping-japan/

 ### Souvenirs